 - 1. Initial Reporting of FCOI to Sponsor.
-Prior to the institution's expenditure of any funds under research, the Lundquist Institute's Financial Conflict of Interest Committee shall provide to the Sponsor, as required, an FCOI report regarding any Investigator's FCOI (unless eliminated) and ensure that a management plan has been implemented.
+Prior to the institution's expenditure of any funds under research, the CEO shall provide to the Sponsor, as required, an FCOI report regarding any Investigator's FCOI (unless eliminated) and ensure that a management plan has been implemented.
 The report (FCOI Report) to sponsoring agency will contain all the information required under federal regulations at 42 CFR, Part 50, Subpart F, § 50.605(b)(3) and 45 CFR, Part 94, § 94.5(b)(3), as applicable. - 2.
 Newly acquired FCOIs.
-If, during ongoing research, an Investigator reports a newly acquired SFI, as described in New SFIs during ongoing Research above, which constitutes an FCOI, the Committee shall provide to the sponsoring agency, within sixty (60) days, an FCOI Report ensuring that the institution has implemented a management plan. - 3.
+If, during ongoing research, an Investigator reports a newly acquired SFI, as described in New SFIs during ongoing Research above, which constitutes an FCOI, the CEO shall provide to the sponsoring agency, within sixty (60) days, an FCOI Report ensuring that the institution has implemented a management plan. - 3.
 Previously undisclosed FCOIs.
-If, during ongoing research, the institution becomes aware of, and reviews, a previously undisclosed SFI, as described in Review of Existing SFIs and Retrospective Review during ongoing Research above, which constitutes an FCOI, the Committee shall, if the retrospective review results in a finding of bias in the design, conduct or reporting of the research, promptly submit its mitigation report to the sponsoring agency.
+If, during ongoing research, the institution becomes aware of, and reviews, a previously undisclosed SFI, as described in Review of Existing SFIs and Retrospective Review during ongoing Research above, which constitutes an FCOI, the CEO shall, if the retrospective review results in a finding of bias in the design, conduct or reporting of the research, promptly submit its mitigation report to the sponsoring agency.
 In accordance with 42 CFR, Part 50, Subpart F, § 50.605(a)(3)(iii) and 45 CFR, Part 94, § 94.5a)(3)(iii), the mitigation report shall include the key elements documented in the retrospective review and a description of the impact of the bias on the research and the institution's plan of action or actions taken to eliminate or mitigate the effects of the bias. - 4.
 Annual FCOI Reports.
-After the submission of any initial FCOI report with regard to ongoing research, the Committee shall provide the sponsoring agency with annual FCOI reports that address the status of the FCOI and any changes to the management plan for the duration of the research (including extensions with or without funds) in the time and manner specified by the sponsoring agency. - 5.
+After the submission of any initial FCOI report with regard to ongoing research, the CEO shall provide the sponsoring agency with annual FCOI reports that address the status of the FCOI and any changes to the management plan for the duration of the research (including extensions with or without funds) in the time and manner specified by the sponsoring agency. - 5.
 Cooperation with Sponsor Requests.
-The Committee, on behalf of the Lundquist Institute shall, upon request of the Sponsor, make information available to the sponsor relating to any Investigator's disclosure of financial interests and the institution's review of, and response to, such disclosure, whether or not the disclosure resulted in the institution's determination of an FCOI. - 6.
-Board Representation: Administrative employees from the Lundquist Institute are not permitted to serve on the board of directors of companies that the Lundquist Institute maintains an active financial interest in.
-Administrative employees, however, can be consultants, co-founders, or co-owners for such companies.
+The Committee, on behalf of LA BioMed shall, upon request of the Sponsor, make information available to the sponsor relating to any Investigator's disclosure of financial interests and the institution's review of, and response to, such disclosure, whether or not the disclosure resulted in the institution's determination of an FCOI.